gottacatchenall/thesis_proposal/README.md

 to forecast the uncoupling of the plant-pollinator metaweb of Colorado.

-![Chapter One conceptual figure.
+![Chapter two conceptual figure.
 Left: the sources of data and how they can be combined.
 Right: The flow from data to interaction prediction using a few different interaction prediction models.](./figures/ch1.png)